buildtesters/buildtest/docs/gettingstarted/buildingtest.rst

 .. command-output:: buildtest build -b tutorials/python-shell.yml --rebuild=3

-The rebuild works with all options including: ``--buildspec``, ``--exclude``, ``--tags`` and ``--executors``. buildtest will perform rebuild for all discovered tests, for instance in this next example we will discover all tests by tag name **fail** and each test is rebuild twice.
+The rebuild works with all options including: ``--buildspec``, ``--exclude``, ``--tags`` and ``--executor``. buildtest will perform rebuild for all discovered tests, for instance in this next example we will discover all tests by tag name **fail** and each test is rebuild twice.

 .. command-output:: buildtest build -t fail --rebuild 2